Angel-125/Blueshift/Source/Blueshift/bin/Debug/API.md

 ### random
 Randomly select either elliptical or flyBy.

+# WBISpatialLocations

+Describes the vessel's current spatial location.

+## Fields

+### Unknown
+Location unknown.
+### Planetary
+Planetary space: vessel's mainBody is a planet or a moon.
+### Interplanetary
+Interplanetary space: vessel's mainBody is a star.
+### Interstellar
+Interstellar space: the void between the stars...

 # WBIModuleGeneratorFX

 An enhanced version of the stock ModuleGenerator that supports playing effects.